AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

 **Note:** You can only deploy edge modules using AVEVA Edge Management.

-The `namespaceId` in the data and health endpoint URLs defaults to the namespace where the base configuration is created.
-For example, if the namespace of the base configuration is MyData, the endpoint URL would be `https://website.com/api/v1/Tenants/{tenantId}/Namespaces/MyData/Omf`.
+The `namespaceId` in the data and health endpoint URLs defaults to the namespace where the configuration template is created.
+For example, if the namespace of the configuration template is MyData, the endpoint URL would be `https://website.com/api/v1/Tenants/{tenantId}/Namespaces/MyData/Omf`.

 ## Edge module configuration